upperlinecode/intro-to-swift/day-1/README.md

 ## General Goals:
 - Students will create their first swift program
 - Students will learn about swift data types, constants and variables, and operations
-- Students will learn to develop programs use TDD
+- Students will create conditional branches in their code.
 - Students will complete an iPhone application